ucsd-cse131-s18/ucsd-cse131-s18.github.io/README.md

 Visit https://ucsd-cse131-s18.github.io/ for the actual site.

 Built using Jekyll.
-Course staff:; You can install Jekyll and use
+Course staff: You can install Jekyll and use

 ```
 $ jekyll serve